-Freelancing doesn’t give you a buffer against irate clients, unreasonable demands and rejections.
+Freelancing doesn’t give you a buffer against irate clients, unreasonable demands, and rejections.
 Instead of hearing the news from your boss or a colleague, you’ll be hearing it directly from the client.

-Whether it’s a rejection (they’re the hardest to take), an unreasonable demand or just a disgruntled client, you’ll need to handle the situation with tact.
+Whether it’s a rejection (they’re the hardest to take), an unreasonable demand, or just a disgruntled client, you’ll need to handle the situation with tact.

 Keep your emotions in check and instead of going on the offensive, do damage control.
-Clients are your life line; you can’t afford to alienate them.
+Clients are your lifeline; you can’t afford to alienate them.

-7. You must Know What’s Trending
+7. You must know what’s trending

 As a freelancer, you’ll need to stay on top of the trends in your industry to stay ahead of the game.
 It doesn’t mean you waste time trying out everything, but figure out which trends affect you directly and how you can use them to your advantage.

-A few years ago, when blogging became the next best thing for business, freelancers who quickly establish their own blogs managed to not only get more clients but also established themselves as leaders in their niche.
+A few years ago, when blogging became the next best thing for business, freelancers who quickly establish their own blogs managed to not only get more clients but also establish themselves as leaders in their niche.

 As a full-time freelancer, you need to keep an eye on emerging trends and have the ability to quickly figure out which trends would benefit your freelance business the most.